besure94/mr-robogers-neighborhood/README.md

+## Mr Roboger's Neighborhood

+#### By Brian Scherner

+#### An application that replaces specific numbers with different strings.

+## Technologies Used

+* HTML
+* CSS
+* JavaScript

+## Description

+This application allows users to input a number, which is then converted into an array of numbers ranging from 0 to the inputted number.
+Any numbers containing a 3 are replaced with "Won't you be my neighbor?", any numbers containing a 2 are replaced with "Boop!", and any numbers containing a 1 are replaced with "Beep!".
+These exceptions are applied in order of most important to least important.
+For example, if the user inputted a 15, the array would be "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, Won't you be my neighbor?, Beep!, Beep!".

+## Setup/Installation Requirements

+* Clone this repository to your desktop.
+* Navigate to the index.html file in the directory.
+* Open index.html in your browser.

+Known Bugs

+Application is functioning correctly, however its design is not optimal.
+I would like to return to this project at a later date, and update its appearance.

+## License

+MIT

+Copyright (c) 2023 Brian Scherner

+### Tests:

 What am I putting into the function?
 What am I getting out of the function?
 Why am I doing it?